stanchyk7/GDRPG/README.md

 A framework for Godot made to streamline making RPGs.

 ## Be advised: GDRPG is still in beta!
-You can support its development by committing to it, whether by adding features or extending/polishing existing ones.
+You can support its development by committing to it, whether by adding new features or extending/polishing existing ones.

 ## Features